Winning games for bounded geodesics in moduli spaces of quadratic differentials: Strong and absolute winning sets

 The main point in this paper and the strategy is given by Theorem~\ref{blocking strategy}.
-We show first that complexes of highest level are separated as in the case of the torus for otherwise we could build a complex of higher level which is shrinkable by combining them.
+We show first that complexes of highest level are separated, as in the case of the torus, for otherwise we could combine them to build a complex of higher level that is shrinkable.
 This is impossible by definition of highest level.
 We develop a strategy for Alice where, as in the torus case, she blocks these highest level complexes.
-Then we consider complexes of one lower level which essentially lie in the complementary interval and which are not too long in a certain sense.
-We show these are separated as well, for if not, we could combine them into a highest level complex of bounded size and these have been blocked at the previous stage.
-Thus there can be at most one such lower level complex and we block it.
+Then we consider complexes of one lower level that lie in the complement of the interval used to block highest level intervals and which are not too long in a certain sense depending on the stage of the game.
+We show that these are separated as well, for if not, we could combine them into a highest level complex of bounded size and these have supposedly been blocked at an earlier stage of the game.
+Thus there can be at most one such lower level complex (up to a certain combinatorial equivalence) and we block it.
 We continue this process inductively considering complexes of decreasing level one step at a time, ending by blocking single saddle connections.
 Then after a fixed number of steps we return to blocking highest level complexes and so forth.
-From this strategy the main theorem will follow.
+From this strategy, Theorem~\ref{main} will follow.
+For technical reasons, we need to block complexes by intervals whose length is comparable to the reciprocal of the product of their longest saddle connection and the longest saddle connection on their boundary.

+In adapting the argument to the proof of Theorem~\ref{thm:fullspace}, we need to consider complexes on distinct flat surfaces.
+In order to combine them so that Lemma~\ref{lem:combine} can be applied, we need to consider the problem of moving a complex on one surface to a nearby one.
+(See Theorem~\ref{thm:move}.)
+This operation is not canonical since unlike parallel transport, it does not respect the operation of concatenation along paths.
+However it does preserve inclusion of complexes (Proposition~\ref{prop:inclusion}) and this is sufficient for our purposes.
+While the basic strategy is the same as that in the proof of Theorem~\ref{main}, we caution the reader that unlike the ordinary and strong winning games, after Alice chooses $A_j$, the game "continues" in $B_j\setminus A_j$ rather than inside $A_j$.
+In particular, we do not have an analog of the simultaneous blocking strategy Lemma~\ref{lem:simblock}.